Elginhaugh Roman Fort

 Read moreThis is an excellent video showing the forts, camps, legions and naval support as Agricola invaded.

-Read moreThis legion was originally raised in the Narbonne area of France and was granted the honorific title “pia fedilis” (“pious
+Read moreThis legion was raised initially in the Narbonne area of France and was granted the honorific title “pia fedilis” (“pious

 Read morehttps://scarf.scot/national/roman-scotland-panel-report/roman-case-studies/case-study-elginhaugh-roman-fort/